About Cloudprober

 Origin

-Cloudprober was built to probe 100s of 1000s of endpoints (IPs and HTTP URLs), while keeping resources, and more importantly, management overhead very very low.
-That’s the reason Cloudprober tries to be frugal with the resources, maximizes resources utilization relying heavily on Go concurrency, supports probing large number of targets in parallel at a high frequency (in milliseconds), minimizes the need of frequent rollouts by supporting dynamic targets discovery, has native implementations for common probe types, and so on.
+Cloudprober maximizes resources utilization by relying heavily on Go concurrency (resource efficiency), supports probing large number of targets in parallel at a high frequency (each instance does more), minimizes the need of frequent updates by supporting dynamic targets discovery (ease of management), has native implementations for common probe types (efficiency), and so on.

 Beyond Google and Open-Source